 Entering the Festival

-All patrons will approach the festival via county road 23A from either the east or west.
+All guests will approach the festival via county road 23A from either the east or west.

-If you are camping follow the posted signs to the area you have purchased camping in.
-There will be ADA accessible spaces held closest to the shuttle stop or in the case of Hunter and Mountain Top nearest to the festival entrance.
-Please be prepared to present your state issued disabled license plate, hang tag or placard, to festival staff upon your arrival so they can direct you accordingly.
+If you are camping follow the posted signs to the area you have purchased your campsite in.
+There will be accessible spaces held closest to the shuttle stop, or in the case of Hunter 1 and Mountain Top nearest to the festival entrance.
+Please be prepared to present your state-issued disabled license plate, hang tag or placard, to festival staff upon your arrival so they can direct you accordingly.

-If you are coming in for the day and have purchased an on site parking pass you will turn off of 23A at Klein Road and present the staff with your parking pass and your state issued disabled license plate, hang tag or placard and they will park you in the designated accessible spaces.
+If you are coming in for the day and have purchased an on-site parking pass you will turn off of 23A at Klein Rd and present your parking pass and your state-issued disabled license plate, hang tag or placard then staff will park you in the designated accessible spaces.
 Anyone interested in purchasing a day parking pass should proceed to this same location, day passes will be sold at the entrance of the parking lot.

 Accessible Viewing Platform

-Golf carts will be available to transport patrons with mobility impairments to and from accessible camping and the viewing platform.
-Rules, guidelines, and schedules for golf cart transportation will be disseminated on-site to the patrons who might require this service.
+Golf carts will be available to transport guests with mobility impairments to and from accessible camping and the viewing platform.
+Rules, guidelines, and schedules for golf cart transportation will be disseminated on-site to the guests who might require this service.